MicrosoftDocs/sql-docs/azure-sql/database/authentication-azure-ad-logins.md

   - `GRANT <PERMISSION> ON LOGIN :: <Microsoft Entra account> TO <Any other login> `
 - When you alter permissions for a Microsoft Entra login, by default the changes only take effect the next time the login connects to the Azure SQL Database.
 Any existing open connections with the login aren't affected.
 To force permissions changes to take immediate effect, you can manually clear the authentication and TokenAndPermUserStore, as described earlier in [disable or enable a login using ALTER LOGIN](#disable-or-enable-a-login-using-alter-login).
 This behavior also applies when making server role membership changes with [ALTER SERVER ROLE](/sql/t-sql/statements/alter-server-role-transact-sql).
 - In SQL Server Management Studio and Azure Data Studio, the scripting command to create a user doesn't check if there's already a Microsoft Entra login in `master` with the same name.
 It always generates the T-SQL for a contained database Microsoft Entra user.
-- An error may occur if you are trying to create a login or user from a service principal with a non-unique display name.
-For more information about mitigating this error, see [Microsoft Entra logins and users with non-unique display names](authentication-microsoft-entra-create-users-with-non-unique-names.md).
+- An error might occur if you're trying to create a login or user from a service principal with a nonunique display name.
+For more information about mitigating this error, see [Microsoft Entra logins and users with nonunique display names](authentication-microsoft-entra-create-users-with-nonunique-names.md).

 ### Microsoft Entra group server principal limitations